-Review of the classical rotational motion: angular momentum.
-Quantum mechanical case.
-Commutation rules of the components of angular momentum.
+Review of classical rotational motion: angular momentum.
+Quantum mechanical approach.
+Commutation of the components of angular momentum.
 Solution of the Schrödinger equation: Spherical harmonics.
-Spherical harmonics.
+Representation of spherical harmonics.
 The rigid rotor as a model of molecular rotation.

 TOPIC II.
 Atomic Structure